nokia/SBOM-QA/DOC/SBOM-QA_Test.md

 |  Compared Files                   | Differences Found | Version Changes | New Packages | Removed Packages | License Changes  |
 |----------------------------------|------------------|----------------|--------------|------------------|-----------------|
 ref.json vs   |             |     |       |               |           |        |

+> ***Note:** Each pair of numbers represents default / post-compilation results from the difference files, where the first value corresponds to the default SBOM and the second to the post-compilation SBOM.